 Lastly, the formation of scar tissue will result in a loss of strength and power.
 For a muscle to attain full power it must be fully stretched before contraction.
 Both the shortening effect and weakening of the tissues means that a full stretch and optimum contraction is not possible.

-Now, if you’ve taken the advice from part 1, and used the R.I.C.E.R. regime to treat the initial reaction to a soft tissue injury, you’re well on your way to a complete recovery.
-If however, you didn’t use the R.I.C.E.R. regime, you’re behind the eight-ball, so to speak.
+Now, if you’ve taken the advice from part 1, and used the R.I.C.E.R. regimen to treat the initial reaction to a soft tissue injury, you’re well on your way to a complete recovery.
+If however, you didn’t use the R.I.C.E.R. regimen, you’re behind the eight-ball, so to speak.
 Let me explain.

-As we know from last month, the R.I.C.E.R. regime will help to control the bleeding, swelling and pain, but more importantly, it will also control the formation of scar tissue.
-When the R.I.C.E.R. regime is used correctly, there will only be a minimal formation of scar tissue, which allows for optimal return of flexibility and strength.
+As we know from last month, the R.I.C.E.R. regimen will help to control the bleeding, swelling and pain, but more importantly, it will also control the formation of scar tissue.
+When the R.I.C.E.R. regimen is used correctly, there will only be a minimal formation of scar tissue, which allows for optimal return of flexibility and strength.